adamringhede/kateway/README.md

 # Kateway

-Kateway is an API gateway solution hosting HTTP services behind.
-The objective is to be easy to use and extensible.
+Kateway is a gateway service to redirect network traffic to microservices while also adding additional features necessary for reliable production deployments.

 ## Quickstart
 Build it using gradle to create a fat jar with all dependencies.